 Once you are connected, choose streams from the left nav and select the type of streams you want to add.

-You can track everything from private messages to mentions, retweets, and event updates from your networks here.
+You can track everything from private messages to mentions, retweets, and even more from your networks here.

 To publish updates, select the social profile picker on the top left of the screen.
 Here you can choose which networks you would like to send an update from.
 You can update all your networks at the same time.
 You then have the option to compose your message and to publish immediately or to schedule.
 Click the file icon to add an image to your update.
-If you click into publisher on the left nav you will be able to see all your scheduled updates.
+Finally, click into publisher on the left nav to see all your scheduled updates.

 With the basics covered, you should be up and running with Hootsuite.
 If you need more detail on any aspects of getting started with Hootsuite, check out the following guides: